LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 A :dfn:`take` operation permits only a certain number of elements to be iterated upon.
 Elements beyond the specified value are ignored and not sent to the remainder of the query expression.
-A take operation consists of the word ``take`` followed by a literal integer or an expression which will evaluate to an integer.
+A take operation consists of the word ``take`` followed by a literal integer or an expression that will evaluate to an integer.

 The following example snippet takes only the first 5 elements from the data source.
 The remaining elements are ignored. ::

    with n in array(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
       take 5
    select #n
    // => 0, 1, 2, 3, 4